Marshes in the Doñana National Park

 • Don't leave without...

-Within Doñana you'll come across the famous white village of El Rocío, a meeting point for hundreds of lay brotherhoods during the procession of El Rocío, one of the most famous and popular in Spain (held between May and June).
-Another iconic event takes place on 26 June, in a tradition dating back more than 500 years, when the Almonte ranchers organise the Saca de Yeguas, rounding up the wild horses you can see grazing in the National Park.While you're here, make sure to explore tourist destinations like Huelva, La Rábida and its Muelle de las Carabelas, Sanlúcar de Barrameda and Moguer, and try local specialities like white prawns from Huelva or Iberian ham.
-There are also other worthwhile natural spaces nearby, such as Sierra de Aracena y Picos de Aroche Natural Park, and the Rio Tinto Mining Park.
+Within Doñana you'll come across the famous white village of El Rocío, a meeting point for hundreds of lay brotherhoods during the Procession of el Rocío, one of the most famous and popular in Spain (held between May and June).
+Another iconic event takes place on 26 June, in a tradition dating back more than 500 years, when the Almonte organise the Saca de las Yeguas, rounding up the wild horses you can see grazing in the National Park.While you're here, make sure to explore tourist destinations like Huelva, La Rábida and its Muelle de las Carabelas, Sanlúcar de Barrameda or Moguer and try local specialities like white prawns from Huelva or Iberian ham.
+There are other natural spaces nearby you simply cannot miss, like the Sierra de Aracena Natural Reserve and the Picos de Aroche, or the Riotinto Mining Park.